 Lycosids do use silk to make their egg sac (see a photograph of a female with her egg sac below), and some line their burrows with silk.
 They can run fast, and some can jump short distances.
 In the UK some will bite humans if they find a patch of soft skin, but they are not dangerous.
 Lycosid females carry the eggs sac around with them attached to their spinnerets (see the photograph below).
 Usually the 4th pair, or rearmost legs are the longest.

-They also need good eyesight for mating.
-The male locates a female by pheromones, but he does not rush up to her.
+Wolf spiders need good eyesight for mating.
+The male locates a female by detecting pheromones, but he does not rush up to her.
 Instead he stops a short distance from her and signals her raising and lowering his palps and legs in a sort of semaphore courtship display, see the drawing below.